Helping Institutions Adopt Digital & AI Tools Without Risk or Dependency

 03

-When a consultant leaves or a staff member changes role, capacity disappears.
+When a consultant leaves or a staff member changes role, the capacity disappears with them.
+Nothing has been embedded in the institution.

 Pilot projects with no continuity